-General Power Tool Safety Warnings
+GENERAL POWER TOOL SAFETY WARNINGS

-Read all safety warnings, instructions, illustrations and specifications provided with this power tool.
-Failure to follow all instructions listed below may result in electric shock, fire and/or serious injury.
+Read all safety warnings and all instructions.
+Failure to follow the warnings and instructions may result in electric shock, fire and/or serious injury.
 Save all warnings and instructions for future reference.

-The term "power tool" in the warnings refers to your mains-operated (corded) power tool or battery-operated (cordless) power tool.
+The term "power tool" in the warnings refers to your mains-operated (corded) power tool.

+Work Area Safety
-- 1. Work area safety - a.
-Keep work area clean and well lit.

-Cluttered or dark areas invite accidents.
+- 1. Keep work area clean and well lit.
+Cluttered or dark areas invite accidents. - 2.

-- b.
 Do not operate power tools in explosive atmospheres, such as in the presence of flammable liquids, gases or dust.
-Power tools create sparks which may ignite the dust or fumes.
+Power tools create sparks which may ignite the dust or fumes. - 3.

-- c.
 Keep children and bystanders away while operating a power tool.
 Distractions can cause you to lose control.

-- 2. Electrical safety

-- a.
-Power tool plugs must match the outlet.